Power of Fanfiction

 "What?
 Oh, it's you.
 Just look at this."

 "Smith, I don't know if you heard," Agent Brown emphasizes slowly and patiently.
 "The rebels are..."

 "Yeah, whatever, just take a look at this."

 "I really don't see the importance... is this fanfic?"

 "It sure is."

-Both newly arrived agents take their own chairs and place themselves comfortably next to Smith.
+Both newly arrived Agents take their own chairs and settle themselves comfortably next to Smith.
 In that moment the window explodes with bullets and shards of glass.

-Thomas Anderson also known as Neo jumps through the space where just a moment ago was a window.
-He stares in bewilderment at three agents and he thinks that there is something seriously wrong with that scene.
-And then his eyes rest on the screen.
+Neo, sometimes called The One or Mr. Anderson, jumps through an empty space that a moment ago was occupied by a now non-existent window.
+He stares in bewilderment at the three Agents and he thinks there's got to be something seriously wrong with that scene.
+And then his searching eyes find the computer screen – and stay there.